armory/documentation/_spinnaker_install_admin_guides/aws-dr.md

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

-## Assumptions and Prerequisites
+## Assumptions and prerequisites
 - The passive Spinnaker will have the same permissions as the active Spinnaker
 - The active Spinnaker is configured to use AWS Aurora and S3 for persistent storage
 - Your Secret engine/store has been configured for Disaster Recovery (DR)
 - All other services integrated with Spinnaker, such as your Continuous Integration (CI) system, is configured for DR

-## What’s a Passive Installation
+## What is a passive Spinnaker

-A passive installation of Spinnaker means that the deployment:
+A passive Spinnaker means that the deployment:

 - Is not reachable by its known endpoints while passive (external and internal)
 - Does not schedule pipelines